Zakalvve/mihaelas-journal/README.md

 # Mihaelas Journal

-**Currently Under Development**
+**Active Development Finished**

 This project is an online interactive journal created by the halfling Mihaela Thorngage.
 In real life it was written by Michael, a player in my ongoing Dungeons and Dragons campaign.

 The journal entries are converted to a giant markdown file by Michael.
 I created a script that parses this file and splits the entries into seperate files.
 It also creates a consistent directory structure.

-This SPA app is powered by React but I use [React Markdown](https://github.com/remarkjs/react-markdown) to convert markdown files to react components.
+This SPA app is powered by React but I use [React Showdown](https://www.npmjs.com/package/react-showdown) to convert markdown files to react components.

+## Version 1.0

+The first finished release build of this journal app.
 This app can be viewed live at [Mihaelas Journal](https://mihaelas-journal.netlify.app/).
 Enjoy reading about her explots in the world of Katya.

+### Features

+The main talking points I enjoyed working on during this project.

+- Audio Manager: This is a class that controls the soundscape for the app.
+It allows the developer to create a soundscape by layering a combination of looping background sounds and periodically played sound effects.
+These effects can have their activation paramenters tweaked to make the result seem natural.
+In the app this class is used to set the scene of a night in the woods.
+However, it could be used for any soundscape.
+- The tree structure used to link journal entries and the parser I created to break down the source document created by Michael.
+One of the problems to solve with this app was taking a rather wordy souce file and splitting it into sections and then displaying them in the app.
+There is a natural tree structure that forms when you consider the year, month, day, entry hierarchy.
+I parse the markdown when this app is built and it creates a json structure which is then used to create a tree within the app itself.
+The tree is a custom implemntation to help build my understaning of various data-structures and recursive search algorithms.
+- Re-theming bootstrap.
+I have used bootstrap before and by default it creates sites that all feel the same.
+I wanted to learn more about the popular CSS framework by remaping some of its variables and learning more about how it works using Sass.

-## Running this project locally
+# Running this project locally

 You are welcome to fork this project and run it locally.